TypeCSV/Core/README.md

 npm install @typecsv/fdic-failed-bank-list
 ```

-## Usage

 ### Defining a Schema

 A schema is simply a zod tuple that defines the structure of a single .csv row.
 The values of the tuple are [Zod](https://zod.dev/) schemas that compose to define the type of each column in the row.

-Consider the following "csv file" from a hypothetical user export (formatted as a gfm table here).
+Consider the following "csv file" of users exported from a hypothetical SaaS (formatted as a gfm table here).

 | name  | age | city        | Registered |
 | ----- | --- | ----------- | ---------- |